 has changed profoundly the way Christians think about both this world and the next, with groundbreaking books such as Theology of Hope and The Crucified God.
-Simon Jenkins travelled to Tübingen to find him at home.
+Simon Jenkins travelled to Tübingen to find him at home on 6 March 2012.

 Photography: Andrew Firth

 You had an unusual childhood in that you grew up in a settlement outside Hamburg where your parents had gone to live in the countryside.
 How did that shape you?